supra0/SRSpeedrunHelper/README.md

 ## Features
 * Many pre-set warp locations.
-* Custom warp locations with the option to save your inventory (similar to save states).
+* Set custom warp locations with the option to save your inventory (similar to save states).
 * An in-game timer.
 Includes hotkeys for starting, pausing, and resetting.
 * Reset Gordos to their default state, or pop them instantly.
 * View detailed info on slime spawners.